Henry Segerstrom: Cultural leadership and philanthropy

-Segerstrom contributed his time, resources and leadership as a board member to numerous local, national and international institutions, serving on the boards of Bank of America, Safeco, and Southern California Edison Company, among many others.
+Segerstrom was a board member of various local, national and international institutions, serving on the boards of Bank of America, Safeco, and Southern California Edison Company, among many others.
 He sat on the boards of various cultural institutions including the White Nights Foundation of America, the American Friends of Versailles, the Museum of Modern Art, New York, the Museum of Contemporary Art, Los Angeles, and the Huntington Library in San Marino, California.
-Segerstrom also served as the National Chairman of the Business Committee for the Arts, headquartered in New York City.
-His support for Franco-American friendship and dedication to the preservation of the arts is reflected in his involvement with organizations such as the Versailles Foundation, American Friends of Versailles, and American Friends of the Louvre.
+He also served as the National Chairman of the Business Committee for the Arts, headquartered in New York City.
+He was involved with French-American organizations such as the Versailles Foundation, American Friends of Versailles, and American Friends of the Louvre.

-By the 1940s there was already a considerable interest in the arts and Orange County was home to many cultural institutions.
-However, there were no performance spaces or any public art.
-The Segerstroms owned a sizable amount of land in the Orange County region, generously donating five acres in 1979 to build the foundation for a cultural center that would eventually house three cultural institutions in Orange County—the Philharmonic Society of Orange County, the Pacific Symphony, and the Pacific Chorale.
-By 1986, they all became one center, originally called the Orange County Performing Arts Center.
-The center expanded and evolved to become a performance art complex, renamed the Segerstrom Center for the Arts on January 12, 2011, in recognition of Segerstrom's generosity, contributions, and dedication.
+By the 1940s there was considerable interest in the arts in Orange County, and it was home to many cultural institutions.
+However, there were no performance spaces or public art.
+The Segerstrom family donated five acres in 1979 to build a cultural center that would eventually house three cultural institutions in Orange County—the Philharmonic Society of Orange County, the Pacific Symphony, and the Pacific Chorale.
+By 1986, they all became one center, originally called the Orange County Performing Arts Center, later renamed the Segerstrom Center for the Arts.

 Segerstrom Concert Hall (right) and Segerstrom Hall (left) — of the Segerstrom Center for the Arts.